This vegan shawarma using savory mushrooms to create a flavorful wholesome twist on a Middle Eastern classic. A perfect meat-free recipe!

 - Add toppings and serve!

-- Also, if you use the tempeh, you will need some broth to bake it so it doesn’t dry out.
+- Add some broth to bake it so it doesn’t dry out.
+(Mushrooms release their own moisture)

 - If you don't like spicy food, use less red pepper, or omit completely.